Latest News

 This is well under the national average of 81.9 per cent and way below the level of 95 per cent experts say will ensure against a mass outbreak.

-Vaccination rates for other child jabs in St Albans are around 97 per cent.
+Vaccination rates for other child jabs in are around 97 per cent.

 Many parents decided not to allow their children to have the triple vaccine which protects against mumps and rubella as well as measles after it was linked with autism in 1998 by Dr Andrew Wakefield.